 What is a moral dilemma?

-1. Truth or Silence with a Friend:
+1. Truth or Silence in Friendship?

 In some situations, speaking honestly becomes more than just a personal choice.
 At those times, silence or lies can create harm, confusion, or pain.
 Therefore, we must choose our words with wisdom, kindness, and responsibility.